Are Okinawa Sea Snakes Dangerous? What Snorkelers Should Actually Worry About

 What is the box jellyfish season in Okinawa?

-Box jellyfish are most commonly a concern during the warmer months, especially from May to October.
-As of the 2025 Okinawa Prefecture advisory, the official warning period ran from June 1 to September 30.
-During this period, managed beaches with jellyfish nets and protective swimwear are safer choices.
+Box jellyfish are most commonly a concern during the warmer months.
+As of the 2026 Okinawa Prefecture advisory, the official warning period runs from June 1 to September 30.
+During this period, managed beaches with jellyfish nets and protective swimwear are the safer choices.

 Should I pour vinegar on every jellyfish sting?